Partial Notes

 Why is this useful?

 Consider the case where a user wants to pay for a transaction fee, using a fee-payment contract and they want to do this privately.
 They can't be certain what the transaction fee will be because the state of the network will have progressed by the time the transaction is processed by the sequencer, and transaction fees are dynamic.
-So the user can commit to a value for the transaction fee, publicly post this commitment, the fee payer can update the public commitment, deducting the final cost of the transaction from the commitment and returning the unused value to the user.
+So the user can commit to a value for the transaction fee, publicly post this commitment, the fee payer (aka paymaster) can update the public commitment, deducting the final cost of the transaction from the commitment and returning the unused value to the user.

 So, in general, the user is:

-And the fee payer is:
+And the paymaster is:

 The idea of committing to a value and allowing a counterparty to update that value without knowing the specific details of the encrypted value is a powerful concept that can be used in many different applications.
 For example, this could be used for updating timestamp values in private, without revealing the exact timestamp, which could be useful for many defi applications.